shubhamsaraf26/meta-llama-model/README.md

 # meta-llama-model
-simple application with meta LLAMA 2 model
+simple application with meta LLAMA 2 model using python programming